PLEASE SHARE ELECTRONICALLY ♻ DO

 environment.
 Spread the word by talking with others and joining protests to

-bring more attention to (and action on) the dire situation we’ve gotten
+bring greater attention to and influence on the dire situation we’ve gotten

 ourselves into.
 The more you learn about humanity’s environmental impact, the